Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 In \cite{DBLP:conf/mfcs/Konecny0T23} we considered coverings by closed balls instead of open balls.
 It is not difficult to see that they are equivalent.
 As some proofs turn out to be simpler when using open balls, and others are simpler using closed balls, we add a proof of the statement, so that in the remainder of the paper we can use both open and closed ball coverings, depending on which makes the proof easier. \begin{lem}[\coqref{totally\_bounded\_whichever}{/formalization/Hyperspace/MetricSubsets.v}{1775}]

 \end{lem} \begin{proof} If $A$ is totally bounded, then replacing the balls in the covering by their closure suffices.
-If we have a covering of $A$ with closed balls as above, we can show that $A$ is totally bounded by defining the balls for the $n$-th covering by the interior of the balls of the $(n+1)$-st closed covering. \end{proof}
+If we have a covering of $A$ with closed balls as above, we can show that $A$ is totally bounded by defining the balls for the $n$-th covering by taking the $(n+1)$-st closed covering and use open balls with the same centers and radius $2^{-n}$. \end{proof}

 Further, sometimes it is required that in the definition of a set being totally bounded, the centers of the coverings need to be contained in the set itself.
 For a complete subset, the notions are again equivalent. \begin{lem}[\coqref{bishop\_compact\_centered}{/formalization/Hyperspace/MetricSubsets.v}{2749}] Let $A :\subseteq \dX$ be totally bounded and complete.
 Then,